 Another way to make this ahead of time is simply to make the caramel sauce and crumble topping a few days before.
 Both keep in the fridge very well for up to a week.
 When you're ready to make your apple crisp, it takes no time at all slicing the apples and putting everything together.

-Other delicious apple recipes
+More delicious apple recipes to try

 Caramel Apple Crisp